Bjerkeset/fed2-javascript-2-odin/README.md

 ## Individual section

-## Bendik Bjerkeset
+## Components Developed by Bendik Bjerkeset

-[Your section here...]
+### Navigation

+- **Responsive Navbar**: Created responsive navigation bar to ensure seamless navigation across different device sizes.

+### Home Page

+- **Feed Component**: Developed a modular feed component which is prominently featured on both the home page and the user-specific profile page.
+- **Card Component**: Implemented a card component that effectively displays posts retrieved from our backend server.
+- **Post Settings Component**: Integrated a dropdown menu UI from Shadcn, facilitating backend interactions for post deletion and updates.
+- **Create Post Component**: Constructed a form that interfaces with the backend to upload text content as posts.

+### Registration Page

+- **Sign-Up / Registration Form**: Established a registration form facilitating user sign-up either via GitHub or email.
+However, as of now, only the GitHub registration method maintains the user session, thus it is recommended for accessing the full functionality of the platform.

+### Backend Logic

+- **Database Connection**: The platform is wired to a Supabase database.
+Rather than employing the latest SDK features, a more traditional approach utilizing URL-based fetch requests was adopted to meet the current assignment criteria.
+All asynchronous fetch functions have been consolidated into a single file within the `lib` directory to maintain a clean and clear import structure.

 ### Torjus Nilsen

 I have worked on a little bit of everything, mostly on the front-end side of the project.
 I have worked on styling, design and functionalities.
 More specifically I have worked on things such as filter and search functionality.
 I worked on bug fixing and other smaller implementations to the front-end user experience.

 ### Krystian Gere Cruz